bluedata-katacoda/katacoda-scenarios/Hello world2_scenario/step11.md

 Now, we will make changes in our index.html file.<br>

 We already have a reference index2.html file.
 We just need to replace the current json file with the reference one.
 For doing so, execute the following commands.

+This is the web page that will be served by the HTTPD service in this example.
+This file illustrates the use of various templates and files.

 To view the content of index.html file, execute the following command:<br>
 `cat ~/source/helloworld2/appconfig/index.html`{{execute}}
 To modify the name of index.html, execute the following command:<br>